 - Check if your documents or other evidence, as well as copies for the Court and the other party are with you and are in order.

-- If divorce is an issue before the Court or Family Division Master at the hearing, your witness(es) must corroborate your grounds for divorce.
+- If divorce is an issue before the Court or Family Magistrate at the hearing, your witness(es) must corroborate your grounds for divorce.
 The other side will also have a chance to tell their story and can present the same kinds of evidence.
 Both sides will have a chance to cross-examine the other side and the other side's witnesses.

 If you have questions about processing the forms or are unsure about whether it is wise to handle your case without a lawyer: